- Undergraduate Students

 Living in the residence halls gives you an opportunity to connect with other students outside of the classroom, enriching your college experience and creating friendships that last a lifetime.

-Our living areas are supervised by graduate assistants.
 Each hall is staffed by an upper-class Resident Assistant (RA) who can assist you with daily needs.

 Traditional Housing Options